 Blair-Caldwell African American Research Library Hours

 Email firstname.lastname@example.org or call 720-865-2401 to schedule an appointment.

 We strongly urge all researchers to contact Blair-Caldwell to discuss their research needs prior to scheduling an appointment and visiting, so that we can ensure space, staffing and collection availability.
 Contact Blair-Caldwell at email@example.com or 720-865-2401 to inquire about our services, make a request or schedule an appointment.
 Please be as specific as possible about your research topic and/or the collection you expect to use.
 When you contact us, please state your request concisely – include names, dates, places, and specific documents or collections.
 Learn about the Archives collections online before contacting the Archives to schedule an appointment.

-Upon entering the Reading Room, you will be asked to present a valid photo ID (e.g., driver’s license, student or employee identification, or passport) and complete the Application for Photograph/Manuscript Use form that will ask for your name and address, and the title of the collection desired.
+Upon entering the Research Room, you will be asked to present a valid photo ID (e.g., driver’s license, student or employee identification, or passport) and complete the Application for Photograph/Manuscript Use form that will ask for your name and address, and the title of the collection desired.
 This document ensures that researchers are familiar with the Department's policies on copyright, restrictions, and photocopying.

 - Consult with the reference archivist if you find fragile, torn or damaged documents in a manuscript collection.

 - Photocopying fees for manuscripts and fragile materials is $.25 per page.
 Copies will be made by library staff.
 Photocopying of secondary sources is self-serve using the copier on the First Floor at $.10 per page.

 - Personal scanners are not allowed.
 The Library staff can provide information on how to obtain scans.
 Laptops and cameras are allowed in the Research Room.

 - Researchers using personal cameras or smart phone cameras must obtain permission from library staff before taking any photographs.